sematic-ai/sematic/developer-docs/README.md

 1. Build the wheel:
     ```bash
-    $ make wheel
+    $ make uv-wheel
     ```

 1. Test the Server wheel locally for all supported versions of Python.

-    1. Copy the wheel from `bazel-bin/sematic/sematic-*.whl` into a scratch directory.
+    1. Copy the wheel from `./dist/sematic-*.whl` into a scratch directory.

     1. For each supported version of Python, use a virtual env to test: